isomerpages/pa-skillsfuturecdc/index.md

         - title: SkillsFuture Webinar Series
           description: ""
           url: /webinar
-  - infobar:
-      title: "Be Future Ready "
-      subtitle: About Skills future @ cdc 2022
-      description: Discover the opportunities in the growth economies and take charge of your learning at this year's  SkillsFuture@CDC.
-      button: Learn more
-      url: /about
-  - infopic:
-      title: SkillsFuture Festival Events
-      description: From 5 July – 14 August 2022,  take part in the various
-        SkillsFuture Festivals across the 5 districts.
-      button: View event line-up
-      url: /events
-      image: /images/SkillsFuture@CDC 2022 Briefing Slides_v3 (003).jpg
-      alt: Image alt text
-  - infopic:
-      title: SkillsFuture Webinar Series
-      description: "Join our SkillsFuture webinar series to get new perspectives and confident to navigate into the future that you look forward to. "
-      button: Join now
-      alt: Image alt text
-      url: /webinar
   - infopic:
       title: Be Future Ready
       subtitle: ABOUT SKILLS FUTURE @ CDC 2022